psvks/psvks/README.md

 ## What do i do?

-I do scripts and sometimes my own exploits or exploit dlls for educational purposes only.
+I do scripts and sometimes my own exploits or exploit apis for educational purposes only.
-I maintain some projects but they where taking down  Ç
+I maintain some projects...

+## What the fuck

+Yeah shut the fuck up alex im not gay

 ## My repos..